JacksonKuo/blog/_posts/2025-9-7-tradeoffs-gha-commit-pinning.markdown

 ![Image]({{ site.baseurl }}/assets/images/hashpin-renovate-digest-commit.png){: width="600"}
 {: refdef}

 The SemVer version will add the SemVer to the PR instead of the SHA for readability.
-This helpers looks to only proc on tags.
+This helper seems to only proc on tags and not hashes.

 ```json
 {